AdobeDocs/platform-learn.en/help/tutorial-mobile-ios-swift-implementation/add-extensions.md

 ---
-title: Add extensions to a mobile tags property
+title: Add extensions to a mobile tag property
-description: Learn how to add extensions to a mobile tags property.
+description: Learn how to add extensions to a mobile tag property.
 This lesson is part of the Implement the Experience Cloud in Mobile iOS Swift Applications tutorial.
 exl-id: 51c2ede0-b8bd-469e-83f1-827ed30df58f
 ---
 # Add extensions

-In this lesson, you will add extensions to your tags property.
+In this lesson, you will add extensions to your tag property.

 Tags allows Adobe and third-party vendors to create extensions to make it easy to deploy their solutions.
 An extension is a package of code that extends the Data Collection interface and client functionality.
 Extensions give you the ability to choose only the parts of the Adobe Experience Platform Mobile SDK that you need for your specific app.
 You can think of tags as an operating system, and extensions are the apps you use to achieve your tasks.